A stroke can affect your ability to earn a living. It can also bring on new expenses. Figuring out what support is available might take some time.

 Once you decide who will represent you, it is crucial to share your wishes until you feel you are understood.

-2. Create a living will for your personal care
+2. Create a plan for your personal care

 Advance care planning is a process of reflection and communication.
 It is a time for you to reflect on your values and wishes, and to let others know your future healthcare preferences in the event that you are not able to communicate with them.
 This might start as a conversation, but you should put your wishes in writing.
 Here are some helpful steps.

 - Think about what is right for you.
 Ask yourself: what are my values and beliefs?
 What do I know about end-of-life care?
 What is important to me?

 - Learn more about the medical procedures that might be offered near the end of life.
 Some might improve your quality of life.
 Others might only prolong life.
 Different people have different thoughts about such procedures as pain control, assisted breathing, CPR and others.
 Talk to your doctor about the different options so that you can make an informed decision that fits with your wishes.

 - Talk about your wishes with your representative, family members and friends who are important to you.

 - Write down your wishes or make a recording or video.
 There are also forms available in most provinces and territories.
 Each of your substitute decision makers should have a copy.
 Share your written wishes with your healthcare team, your family and close friends.

 - Review your plan regularly to make sure it reflects your wishes, especially if something in your life changes.
 Communicate any changes to your representative.